An up and coming major Israeli city, Tel Aviv is the perfect weekend break for those who want to explore a city fringed with golden sandy beaches.

 Thanks to the city’s multicultural heritage and Jewish influences, from America to Ashkenazi Eastern Europe, the Mizrachi Yemen, and, in recent years, many from Russia, Israel’s thriving second city is a melting pot of attitudes and flavours, set against fabulous beaches, Bauhaus architecture and some of the most beautiful people on the planet.
 Add a 24-hour party culture to the mix and you’ve got one helluva weekend.
 The picturesque port town of Jaffa is evolving into a destination in its own right, with easy access to some of Tel Aviv’s best beaches and a cool ancient-meets-modern vibe, thanks to the growing band of artists and young bohemians that are making it their home.

 The Norman is an Art Deco gem, situated on a quiet street near Rothschild Boulevard.
 Widely regarded as the best hotel in the city, movers and shakers check in here for all the five-star bells and whistles of a larger property.
-Doubles, from £332 per room per night, excluding tax.
+It’s popularity evident when all 50 rooms were booked up over the May bank holiday weekend we attempted to secure a stay.
+We did however manage to spend the evening there.

 The Shuk Hapishpeshim flea market has been trading for over 100 years.
 A labyrinth of cafés, bars and shops, selling everything from antiques to hip clothing from young designers.